drunktankpink/ways-of-working/docs/infrastructure-as-code/terraform/README.md

 ## AWS Resources

-Part of AWS resources that will be required for sucessfull build of infrastructure may require resources, which could be `regional` or `global`.
+Part of AWS resources that will be required for successful build of infrastructure may require resources, which could be `regional` or `global`.
 While writing IaC in modules, you can distinguish which part of is not region locked (i.e IAM roles, policies, etc), and which is (i.e EC2 instances, S3 buckets, etc).